gsoulie/Mobile-App-Development/ionic-2.md

 # Sass
 [Back to top](#ionic-2)

-Here are some tips to perform your scss
+Here are some tips to perform your scss.

+## Global sass file

+You can use your *app.scss* file to define the global style

 ## Get color variables from *variable.scss*